Bac0nEater/CPP-Games/README.md

 #### Controller (XBox One) / GamePad
 - Left joystick – control the player (air ship)
 - A – shoot the bullet
+- X – play the game or replay the game
+- B – quit the game or back to home scene

 ![image](https://user-images.githubusercontent.com/69305722/143230024-06d32f24-9c69-4cb8-abd5-26967f5f5f95.png)